adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 # Show the image
 plt.show()
 ```
 This is a python implementation of the `LRRL` movement scheme for our ant.
-Here is a summary of what the program does:
+Here is a summary of what we did:

 1. We specified our square colours in the list `square_colours`.
 2. The user specifies the number of steps the ant is to take along with the dimensions of the grid.